 Backups run automatically twice per day at randomized times.

-Schedule customization is not supported.
+The system does not support schedule customization.
 Randomized timing helps avoid API throttling issues imposed by Microsoft and Google.

 Further reading Get Started with Microsoft 365 / Google Workspace Backup